Information for Faculty Leading Short-Term or J-Term

 - what to expect in terms of communications—how much telephone/cell phone and e-mail access there will be

-Submit to IP (as noted on Short Term Leader’s Checklist):
+Submit to IP (as noted on Faculty Leader’s Checklist):

 - a detailed course syllabus and travel itinerary with flight information, daily contact information for you, and all overnight accommodations.
 This information will be on file in the IP office, the VPAA’s office, and the campus safety office, in case of emergency.